Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Introduction

 In this paper, we study the viability of instantiating these LbT ideas in LLMs.
 There is a range of possibilities in terms of the objective, the pipeline, and the implementation (\cref{sec:rw,tab:lbt_matrix}).
 As an initial exploration, we study three methods, each for one of the three LbT levels.

 \begin{packeditemize} \item \mone{} aims at improving LLMs' answer quality by directly utilizing students' feedback (L1).
-More specially, given a set of generated answers, we \textit{score each rationale based on its ability to teach student models (using in-context learning) to correctly answer similar problems}.
-We show that aggregating multiple rationales ~\cite{wang2022selfconsistency} with LbT-based scores can improve the answer accuracy. \item \mtwo{} aims at improving LLMs' inherent ability by learning from students' feedback (L2).
+More specifically, given a set of generated answers, we \textit{score each rationale based on its ability to teach student models using in-context learning (ICL) to correctly answer similar problems}.
+We show that aggregating multiple rationales ~\citep{wang2022selfconsistency} with LbT-based scores can improve the answer accuracy.
+Notably, \mone{} improves GPT-4o's accuracy on the MATH dataset \citep{hendrycks2021measuring} from 87.84\% to 96.69\%. \item \mtwo{} aims at improving LLMs' inherent ability by learning from students' feedback (L2).
 We use the approach in \mone{} to score teacher-generated rationales.
-Then, we apply direct preference optimization (DPO)~\cite{dpo} to fine-tune the teacher model with the rationale-score pairs.
-We show that \mtwo{} can is better than using DPO with correctness scores. \item \mthree{} aims at improving LLMs' answer quality by iteratively learning from students' feedback (L3).
-Specifically, we prompt the LLM to \textit{reflect on the failure cases from multiple students} and \textit{devise new positive and negative exemplars}.
+Then, we apply direct preference optimization (DPO)~\citep{dpo} to fine-tune the teacher model with the rationale-score pairs.
+We show that \mtwo{} is better than using DPO with correctness scores. \item \mthree{} aims at improving LLMs' answer quality by iteratively learning from students' feedback (L3).
+Specifically, we prompt the LLM to \textit{reflect on the failure cases of multiple students} and \textit{devise new positive and negative exemplars}.
 We show that the LLM can improve the exemplars based on feedback from multiple students.
 These improved exemplars used in prompts not only improve the learning outcomes for multiple students but also enhance the teacher's performance. \end{packeditemize}

-We find that LbT in LLMs interestingly shares some similar phenomena as in humans: \begin{packeditemize} \item \textbf{Weak-to-strong generalization}: Strong teachers can improve even when teaching weaker students.
-This suggests the promise of using LbT to improve superhuman models as envisioned in~\cite{wang2023mathshepherd}. \item \textbf{Diversity in Students might help}: Rather than teaching the teacher itself, teaching \emph{other} students and \emph{multiple} students might help.
+We reveal some interesting or promising findings related to LbT: \begin{packeditemize} \item \textbf{Teaching materials that make it easier for students to learn have clearer and more accurate logic (LbT-TMQ\footnote{Refers to ``teaching material quality''.
+See \cref{sec:meta_research_idea} for more discussion.} assumption)} when using ICL as the student's ``learning'' method: Our LbT-based scoring relies on this assumption, and our results and inspection support this assumption. \item \textbf{Weak-to-strong generalization}: Strong teachers can improve even when teaching weaker students, suggesting some promise of using LbT to improve superhuman models~\citep{burns2023weaktostrong}. \item \textbf{Diversity in students might help}: Rather than teaching the teacher itself, teaching \emph{other} students and \emph{multiple} students might help.
 This suggests the feasibility of using LbT to synergize the capability and knowledge from multiple models. \end{packeditemize}